gaidel/solar-crawler/docs/architecture.md

 ### **Pre-commit checklist:**
 - [ ] All files end with newline
 - [ ] No trailing spaces or inconsistent indentation
-- [ ] No console.log statements in production code
+- [ ] No console.log statements in production code (except debug/cheat logging)
 - [ ] All imports are organized correctly
 - [ ] Constants used instead of magic numbers
 - [ ] Documentation updated if needed